Threat Trackers - New and Noteworthy

 Whether you're reviewing email, content, or Office activities (coming soon), Explorer and Trackers work together to help you investigate and track security risks and threats.
 All together, Trackers provide you with information to protect your users by highlighting new, notable, and frequently searched issues - ensuring your business is better protected as it moves to the cloud.

-And remember that you can always provide us feedback on this or other Microsoft 365 security features by clicking on the Feedback button in the lower right corner of the Overview of the Security & Compliance Center.
+And remember that you can always provide us feedback on this or other Microsoft 365 security features by clicking on the Feedback button in the lower-right corner.

-With our inaugural Noteworthy threat, we're highlighting advanced malware threats detected by Office 365 ATP Safe Attachments.
-If you're an Office 365 Enterprise E5 customer and you're not using Office 365 Advanced Threat Protection (ATP), you should be - it's included in your subscription.
-ATP provides value even if you have other security tools filtering email flow with your Office 365 services.
-However, anti-spam and Office 365 ATP safe links features work best when your main email security solution is through Office 365.
+With our inaugural Noteworthy threat, we're highlighting advanced malware threats detected by Safe Attachments.
+If you're an Office 365 Enterprise E5 customer and you're not using Microsoft Defender for Office 365, you should be - it's included in your subscription.
+Defender for Office 365 provides value even if you have other security tools filtering email flow with your Office 365 services.
+However, anti-spam and Safe Links features work best when your main email security solution is through Office 365.

 If your organization doesn't already have these Office 365 Threat Investigation and Response capabilities, see How do we get Office 365 Threat Investigation and Response capabilities?.

 Make sure that your security team has the correct roles and permissions assigned.
-You must be a global administrator, or have the Security Administrator or Search and Purge role assigned in the Security & Compliance Center.
-See Permissions in the Security & Compliance Center.
+You must be a global administrator, or have the Security Administrator or Search and Purge role assigned in the Microsoft 365 Defender portal.
+See Permissions in the Microsoft 365 Defender portal.

 Watch for the new Trackers to show up in your Microsoft 365 environment.
-When available, you'll find your Trackers here.
-Go to Threat management > Threat trackers.
+When available, you'll find your Trackers on the Threat tracker page in the Microsoft 365 Defender portal at https://security.microsoft.com/threattracker.